 Los Angeles Healthcare Fraud Defense Lawyers

 It shouldn’t be surprising to learn that fraud can often occur in the healthcare industry, one of the most complex areas of business in the United States.
-Healthcare fraud is a unique crime due to that the most common defendants in these cases are doctors, nurses, and other medical professionals.
+Healthcare fraud is a unique crime due to the fact that the most common defendants in these cases are doctors, nurses, and other medical professionals.
 That being said, anyone who knowingly defrauds or attempts to defraud any federal healthcare benefit program can be convicted of healthcare fraud, including patients.

 If you or a loved one has been charged with healthcare fraud, you might find yourself facing long-term penalties and a difficult road ahead.
 It’s best to work with a team that has a proven track record of helping clients from all walks of life fight their charges and protect their reputation.
 At Werksman Jackson & Quinn, LLP, our team of Los Angeles white-collar crime attorneys will provide you with the representation you need.
 Give us a call at (213) 688-0460 to learn more.

 There are a number of ways to commit a fraud crime, especially healthcare fraud.
 However, under California Penal Code 550, healthcare fraud is defined as committing, or helping someone to commit, any of these acts:

 - Knowingly presenting a false claim for the payment of a loss or an injury

 - Intentionally submitting a claim for a healthcare benefit that was not used by the claimant